JaxionProject/jaxion/README.md

 ⚠️ Jaxion is currently being developed and is not yet ready for use.
 Check back later ⚠️

 Jaxion is built for multi-GPU scalability and is fully differentiable.
 It is a high-performance JAX-based simulation library for modeling fuzzy dark matter alongside stars, gas, and cosmological dynamics.
-Being differentiable, Jaxion can seemlessly integrate with piplines for inverse-problems, inference, optimization, and coupling to ML models.
+Being differentiable, Jaxion can seamlessly integrate with pipelines for inverse-problems, inference, optimization, and coupling to ML models.

 Jaxion is the simpler companion project to differentiable astrophysics code [Adirondax](https://github.com/AdirondaxProject/adirondax)